Frequently Asked Questions

 How long does therapy take?

-What is ketamine-assisted therapy?
+What is ketamine-assisted psychotherapy?

-How does ketamine-assisted therapy work?
+How does ketamine-assisted psychotherapy work?